-Precast concrete thrust blocks are normally sufficient for 200mm or smaller mains.
+Precast concrete thrust blocks are normally sufficient for 150mm or smaller mains.
+Watermains 200mm diameter and greater require specific design.

-The installation of precast thrust blocks is included in the rate for the fitting to which they apply.
+12.5.4 Measurement of Works and Basis of Payment The installation of precast thrust blocks is included in the rate for the fitting to which they apply.
 Site constructed thrust blocks are separately scheduled items.
 These items shall include all materials and labour.